Sweet Spot API

 1. Always Verify Signatures

-Webhooks may be delivered multiple times due to retries.
-Use the X-Webhook-Event-IDheader to deduplicate events and ensure idempotent processing.
+Webhooks may be delivered multiple times during retries.
+Use the X-Webhook-Event-IDheader to deduplicate and ensure your processing is idempotent.

-Use the test webhook endpoint to verify your webhook configuration and delivery before relying on it for production events.
+Use the test webhook endpoint to send test events and verify your implementation handles events correctly before subscribing to production events.